iachettifederico/callable/README.md

 Create callable objects on the fly.

-It's easy to create a calable object in Ruby (understandong callable as an object that supports the call method), you just wrap it in a lambda and that's it.
+It's easy to create a calable object in Ruby (understanding callable as an object that supports the `#call` method), you just wrap it in a lambda and that's it.

 Although this approach is correct, it lucks some expresiveness.
 Wouldn't it